quickwit-oss/quickwit/docs/configuration/index-config.md

 The `mode` describes how Quickwit should behave when it receives a field that is not defined in the field mapping.

 Quickwit offers you three different modes:
-- `lenient`: unmapped fields are dismissed by Quickwit.
+- `lenient` (default value): unmapped fields are dismissed by Quickwit.
 - `strict`: if a document contains a field that is not mapped, quickwit will dismiss it, and count it as an error.
 - `dynamic`: unmapped fields are gathered by Quickwit and handled as defined in the `dynamic_mapping` parameter.